Championship Wrestling from Hollywood

-Championship Wrestling (formally known as Championship Wrestling from Hollywood (CWFH)) is an American professional wrestling promotion and television program created by David Marquez, who serves as the promotion's president and on-camera interviewer.
-The television series originally premiered on September 17, 2010, and aired on KDOC-TV Los Angeles as well as first-run syndication in the United States.
+UWN Championship Wrestling (formally known as Championship Wrestling from Hollywood (CWFH) and Championship Wrestling) is an American professional wrestling promotion and television program created by David Marquez, who serves as the promotion's president and on-camera interviewer.
+The television series originally premiered on September 17, 2010, and aires on KDOC-TV Los Angeles as well as first-run syndication in the United States and YouTube worldwide.

 Championship Wrestling is the flagship of the United Wrestling Network (UWN).
 Until 2012, both the promotion and show were known as NWA Championship Wrestling from Hollywood (NWA Hollywood), and was a member of the National Wrestling Alliance (NWA).
 In 2022, CWFH was merged with Championship Wrestling from Arizona and Championship Wrestling from Atlanta under the Championship Wrestling presented by CarShield banner.
-The new series would premiere on the weekend of April 24, 2022.
+The new series premiered on the weekend of April 24, 2022.

 History

 Early years

 NWA Hollywood was originally produced with Big Vision Entertainment and taped at Columbia Square Studios in Hollywood.

 After launching on KDOC-TV, the Galaxy Theater in Santa Ana became the promotion's home venue.
 On 12 May 2012, NWA Hollywood ran its first non-TV event in its history, with Scorpio Sky vs. Nick Madrid as it main event.

 NWA Hollywood was originally booked by Adam Pearce; he was replaced by Joey Ryan in January 2011.
 On August 4, 2011, Ryan was relieved of his duties.

 On September 9, 2012, David Marquez announced that the promotion had left the NWA.